jonathancstroud/rmp/README.md

 ---- Scripts ----

 ridge.py - Ridge regression baseline code.
 Uses regularized sum of bigram features to predict quality.
-Public RMSE: 1.8431
+Leaderboard RMSE: 1.8431

+---- Flux ----

+template_ridge.pbs - Use this PBS script to run the ridge regression code remotely on Flux.
+You'll need your account linked to our Flux allocation (contact Jonathan at stroud@umich.edu).
+Make sure to change this line at the top:

+#PBS -M youruniqname@umich.edu

+to match your actual uniqname.
+To run:

+qsub ridge.pbs

 ---- Data ----